-HPE 425 Administration and Organization of Physical Education 3 hours
+HPE 425 Administration and Organization of Physical Education & Sports 3 hours The purpose of this course is to equip and prepare a person as a future educator, administrator, athletic director or department chair in the public/private schools, with the abilities and knowledge to provide leadership and direction in the areas of management, curriculum, lesson/unit plan, assessment, budgets, facilities, and classroom/gymnasium/field management and procedures.

-The purpose of this course is to equip and prepare a person as a future educator, administrator, athletic director or department chair in the public/private schools, with the abilities and knowledge to provide leadership and direction in the areas of management, curriculum, lesson/unit plan, assessment, budgets, facilities, and classroom/gymnasium/field management and procedures.
+HPE 430 Teaching Strategies of School Health

-HPE 430 Educational Methods & Administration for School Health 3 hours Covers various methods and techniques of teaching health education and the formulation of workable heath unit plans, lesson plans, and planning a curriculum.
+Covers various methods and techniques of teaching health education and the formulation of workable heath unit plans, lesson plans, and planning a curriculum.
 Attention is given to health problems through critical incident techniques.
 Techniques include: establishing goals, objectives, and concepts of planning, with emphasis on implementation and evaluation processes.
 Examples of implementation include current health such as health promotion, diseases, and substance abuse.